INFOdex/wireless_turn_indicators/README.md

 # wireless_turn_indicators
-Created as a capstone project for Robert and Peter
+Created as a capstone project for Robert S. and Peter L.

+This project was mostly done as a proof-of-concept, but was eventually completed as a capstone project.

+The final copy of the code was stored on the university's private GIT server.